tamarakirakosyan/Salary-Prediction-LogisticRegression-KNN-RandomForest/README.md

 We get the following final resutls on test data:

+**Acuracy:** Accuracy on the testing data is 87% which means 87% of the data is correctly predicted.

 **Precision:** Precision on the testing data is 86% which means that the amount of false positives is low.

 **Recall:** Recal on the testing data is 87% which means that the model accurately predicts 87% percent of true positives.